mackerelio/documents/content/api-docs/entry/monitors.md

 #### Success

 The updated monitoring configurations are returned.
-The same format as [Register monitor configurations](#create).
+The same format as [Registering Monitor Configurations](#create).

 #### Error